Luracast/Restler/README.md

 ### Restler 2.0

-Restler 2.0 is a major rewrite to use convention over configuration and it is optimized for performance.
-Here are some of the major changes and improvements
+Restler 2.0 is a major rewrite to use convention over configuration, and it is optimized for performance.
+Here are some major changes and improvements.

 * PHPDoc comments to map a method to URI are now optional.
 * All public methods that does not begin with an underscore are mapped